barichd/brailleorch/borframework.md

 <h2 id="codebooks">D. Braille Music Notation Codebooks Used In This Development</h2>

-The braille music code used to manage the transcription work is based on New International Manual Of Braille Music Notation published in 1996 in Switzerland.
-You can download a MS Word version [here](http://www.rnib.org.uk/sites/default/files/New%20International%20Manual.doc).
-Also, some additional features and symbols may be taken from the newer codebook Music Braille Code 2015 published in The US.
-Since this book is mainly used by American countries, the New International Manual will always be the first reference.
+Braille music code used by BrailleOrch is based on New International Manual Of Braille Music Notation published in 1996 in Switzerland.
+You can download a MS Word version [here](http://www.rnib.org.uk/sites/default/files/New%20International%20Manual.doc) from RNIB, and a zipped braille version which contains both Grades 1 and 2 English braille editions [here](https://www.sbs.ch/fileadmin//documents/musik/sy_engl.zip) from the original publisher SBS.
+This manual is just a brief introduction to all available signs.
+For detailed rules, some additional features and symbols, we can consult the newer Music Braille Code 2015 published in The US.
 You can download the 2015 American code as both PDF and Braille formats [here](http://www.brailleauthority.org/music/music.html).
+Since this book is mainly used by American countries, the format may be slightly different, especially the braille version, which is written using Unified English Braille.
+So the New International Manual should always be the first reference when there are any conflicts.
 In future development, we can implement both codebooks to output both formats via the users' choice.

 **********

 <h2 id="capability">E. Capabilities The Software Must Reach</h2>

-- Convert Musicxml files directly into well-formatted braille music scorres, leaving few post-editing effort to the users
+- Convert Musicxml files directly into well-formatted braille music scorres, leaving few post-editing effort to the users;
-- Transcribe all kinds of music from instrumental and vocal solo to complicated symphonic and dramatic works
+- Transcribe all kinds of music from instrumental and vocal solo to complicated symphonic and dramatic works;
-- Brief and clear description of music objects via screen readers while navigating
+- Brief and clear description of music objects via screen readers while navigating;
-- Flexible playback functions, including a smart play-along mode, to enhance the learning speed for blind musicians
+- Flexible playback functions, including a smart [play-along](#playalong) mode, to enhance the learning speed for blind musicians;
-- Powerful and flexible editing and formatting ability for both blind users and sighted transcribers
+- Powerful and flexible editing and formatting ability for both blind users and sighted transcribers;
-- Support bar-over-bar, line-over-line, section-by-section and customized BrailleOrch formats, to fit most countries' braille music publishing standards
+- Support bar-over-bar, line-over-line, section-by-section and customized BrailleOrch formats, to fit most countries' braille music publishing standards;
-- Support transposition, part extraction etc, producing various editions from one document
+- Support transposition, part extraction etc, producing various editions from one document;
-- Support multiple language braille output with the help of Liblouis translation tables
+- Support multiple language braille output with the help of Liblouis translation tables;
-- Smart copy protection mechanism for music publishers to work with braille music transcribers
+- Smart copy protection mechanism for music publishers to work with braille music transcribers;
-- Two-sided xml integration for developers
+- Two-sided xml integration for developers to enhance transcription quality;
-- Powerful xml debugging mode for dealing with Musicxml with problems or new features
+- Powerful debugging mode for dealing with Musicxml with problems or non-standard elements;
 - Support user-defined new symbols and features, to let the software keep up with the latest music and Musicxml techniques

 **********